algolia/docsearch/docs/README.md

 To make this comparison, both this script and the manual deploy script add a `last_update` file to the `./dist` folder containing the timestamp of the last deploy.
-This file is then used to see if changes are present and should be deployed.
+This file is then used to see if changes are present if it should deploy anything.

 Once the build is complete, it commits the `./dist` folder to the `gh-pages` branch and pushed to GitHub.
 This part requires some non-trivial `git` and `ssh`